-In that spirit of sharing ideas, if you’re still planning for the 2019-2020 school year, and are in need a new event that doesn’t take a whole lot of planning, drop an email to email@example.com for an idea that first surfaced a little over 10 years ago.
+If you’re e still planning for the 2020-2021 school year, and are in need a new event that doesn’t take a whole lot of planning, drop an email to firstname.lastname@example.org for an idea that first surfaced a little over 10 years ago.
 Use the words “Easy Planned Event Info” in the subject line.
 Interestingly, it’s incredibly timely regarding our continuing battle against the coronavirus pandemic, and with the new variant, gathering restrictions may once again surface as we move forward.